yamamushi/kmud/README.md

 Development
 ===========

-The current development priority is splitting the project into services that can be run independently in docker/kubernetes.
+The current development priority is splitting the project into microservices that can be run independently in docker/kubernetes.

 For the week of March 26th, 2020: